My Second Novel

 It’s 1841, and Mr Montgomery Hurst is getting married.
 Of course, a single man in possession of a good fortune must be in want of a wife . . .
 But why would he choose her?

-A love letter to Jane Austen and Elizabeth Gaskell, The Trouble with Mrs Montgomery Hurst is a witty novel of manners and gossip, class and family, scandal and romance.
+A love letter to Jane Austen, Elizabeth Gaskell and Anthony Trollope, The Trouble with Mrs Montgomery Hurst is a witty novel of manners and gossip, class and family, scandal and romance.

 Praise for The Trouble with Mrs Montgomery Hurst